 Most of the cabin lights are controlled by switches on the cabin walls.
+Other lights have switches on the light fixture.
 Some of the lights are controlled by electronic dimmer switches.
 Pressing and holding the top of the switch will turn the lights on and make them brighter.
 Pressing and holding the bottom of the switches will dim the lights or turn them off.